philrz/zed-datasource/README.md

 fields of primitive Zed types, the plugin is probably not well-suited for general use with Grafana's
 [Logs panel](https://grafana.com/docs/grafana/latest/panels-visualizations/visualizations/logs/).
-However, the plugin is configured to permit its use with the logs panel and you may find it useful for examining string-based fields.
+However, the plugin is configured to permit this and you may find it useful for examining string-based fields.

-In this example we create a simple logs panel that shows the details of the same HTTP events for accessing the Google web site that we used as the basis for our annotations query.
+In this example we create a simple logs panel that shows the details of the HTTP events for accessing the Google web site that we used as the basis for our annotations query.

 ![Logs panel](src/img/logs-panel.png)